 For the different procedures, when 5GC determines the common EAS/DNAI, the NEF determines the common EAS/DNAI with input from SMFs (see clause 6.2.3.2.7).

+The EAS discovery with EASDF and local PSA UPF selection can be enhanced by considering N6 delay (see clasue 6.2.3.2.x).